GirlsDoPorn: Investigation

-In June 2016, lawyer Carrie Goldberg contracted the cybersecurity and cyber intelligence firm Fortalice, LLC to investigate the identity of the owners of GirlsDoPorn.
-Intelligence Professional Charles DeBarber produced numerous reports unmasking the true owners of GirlsDoPorn (Wolfe and Pratt) and the identity of their recruiter/male performer Ruben Andre Garcia.
-Analysis proved Pratt and Wolfe were the true owners and not an offshore entity linked to the Panama Papers in Vanuatu.
+In June 2016, lawyer Carrie Goldberg contracted the cybersecurity and cyber intelligence firm Fortalice, LLC to investigate the identities of the owners of GirlsDoPorn.
+Intelligence professional Charles DeBarber identified Wolfe and Pratt as the owners of GirlsDoPorn, not an offshore entity linked to the Panama Papers in Vanuatu, and their main recruiter/male performer as Ruben Andre Garcia.
 DeBarber would later testify at the 2019 civil trial regarding metadata proving Michael Pratt was posing online as a Jane Doe and contacting suspected Jane Does involved in the civil suit to gain information on the plaintiffs.

-Lawsuit filing
+First lawsuit filing

 In June 2016, four women filed a lawsuit in the San Diego Superior Court against Wolfe, Pratt, Garcia, and GirlsDoPorn.
 Six months later, the lawsuit had 14 plaintiffs; within a year, the number was 22.
 Plaintiffs were aged between 17 and 22 during recruiting of their videos for GirlsDoPorn and most of them were college students at the time of filming the video.
-10 of the 22 plaintiffs reported that they wanted to leave at some point before or during the shoot but were made to complete it.
-The plaintiffs testified on how the release of the videos adversely affected their college life, career plans and plans for having a family.
+10 of the 22 plaintiffs reported that they wanted to leave at some point before or during the shoot but were forced to complete it.
+The plaintiffs testified on how the release of the videos adversely affected their college lives, career plans, and plans for having their own families.
 The plaintiffs requested more than $22 million in damages.
 The defendants stood accused of "intentional misrepresentation, fraudulent concealment, unlawful and fraudulent business practices, and the intentional infliction of emotional distress".
 Brian Holm was a lead attorney, with John O'Brien as co-counsel.
 Eventually the legal team of the 22 plaintiffs grew to include multiple law firms including Sanford Heisler Sharp LLP.
 Attorney Daniel Kaplan also represented GirlsDoPorn in the lawsuit.